It’s popular. It circles the drain of overdone.

 “Already done, sir.”
 He tapped the ledger under his arm.

 Death logged, filed, processed.
-His beast isn’t violence—it’s the reptilian efficiency that can catalog a soul and move to the next task without pause.
+His beast—the mirror-image to his containement—is the reptilian efficiency that can catalog a soul and move to the next task without so much as pause.

-His aristocratic protocol, his obsessive adherence to regulation, his ice-cold formality—these aren’t suppressing emotion.
+His aristocratic rulebook, his obsessive adherence to regulation, his ice-cold social formality—these aren’t suppressing his emotions.
 They’re the shape his predation takes.
-Gore’s beast doesn’t rage.
-It calculates.
-The civilization is the weapon.
+The civilisation is the weapon.

 Some readers expect “cold” characters to secretly have warmth underneath.
 Gore doesn’t.
-His inability to feel warmth isn’t a flaw to overcome—it’s the feature that makes him devastating.
-The reptilian focus behind his protocol is the point.
+His inability to feel warmth isn’t a flaw to overcome.
+Short of making him interesting on the page, it’s the feature that makes him devastating.
+It’s the point.

-Daud van Richter, the Befruoren operative who becomes Somerset’s unlikely mirror, demonstrates a third variation: the beast as profession.
+So, Daud van Richter, the operative who becomes Somerset’s unlikely mirror—And I keep telling you, I swear it’s not a romance—demonstrates a third variation: beast as profession.

-Daud’s knife found the space between the fourth and fifth rib with the precision of a cartographer plotting a coastline.
+Daud’s knife found the space between the fourth and fifth rib.
 It was not a dramatic thrust.
-It was a medical procedure.
+It was not even particularly violent a motion.

-He washed his hands carefully, watching the faint pink swirl away into clear, clean water... adjusted his coat, smoothing the severe lines of the Befruoren cut.
+He washed his hands, watching the faint pink swirl away (…) adjusted his coat, smoothing the severe lines of the Befruoren cut.

 Mind already on the next variable.
 The containment continues after violence.
 That’s the beast as profession.

 No berserker rage.
 No loss of control.
 No transformation.
-Daud is a killer the way a surgeon is a surgeon—through training, practice, and the craftsmanship of violence.
-His “civilized” presentation (the elegant fingers, the measured voice, the patience) isn’t containing something wild.
-It’s containing something professional.
+Daud is a killer the way a surgeon is a surgeon.
+Whether by training, practice, or craftsmanship.
+His “civilised” presentation (the elegant fingers, the measured voice, the patience) isn’t containing something wild.
+It’s containing something merely professional.

-The principle across all three: the “primal” doesn’t have to mean rage.
+The principle across all three, if I’m to sound like I know anything about what I’m talking about and not merely winging this: the “primal” doesn’t have to mean rage.
 Somerset’s beast is passion.
 Gore’s beast is precision.
 Daud’s beast is professional competence at killing.
 The containment is what matters, not the specific shape of what’s contained.

 The Inversion Principle: Conan and Chaa